');

 About Cedar Key, FL

-Cedar Key is a small community in Florida with a population of 756 residents.
-The median household income is $69,226 per year, which is near the national average.
-The median age in Cedar Key is 68.4 years.
+Cedar Key is a small community located in Florida with a population of 756 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,226 per year, which is 8% below the national median of $75,149.
+The median age of 68.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Cedar Key, FL